laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

                     :color: primary
                     :outline:

-                A collection of three minor impact tools
+                A collection of three added tools for extra functionality

         .. grid::
             :gutter: 0